jawad1505/aws-solution-architect/Route53/Readme.md

     * BIAS: you can optionally choose to route more traffic or less traffic to a given resource by specifying values
     * to use this you must use Route53 TRAFFIC FLOW
  7. Multivalue Answer Routing
+    * Similar as simple routing however it allows you to put health checks on each record set

 ## DNS
   * is used to convert domain names into IP address